 (This is a summary of information contained in the Special Educational Needs Policy.)

-Mrs S-J Hussan – SENCO
+Mrs F Smart – SENCO

 Mrs C Macnaughton – Prep SEN Leader

-Study Skills support is offered as part of the PSHE programme, at Key Stage 4 as a subject option, and as part of the Sixth Form General Studies programme.
+Study Skills support is offered as part of the PSHE programme, at Key Stage 4 as a subject option and as part of the Sixth Form General Studies programme.

 Examination Access Arrangements

 Exam Access Arrangements are governed by the exam regulatory body, JCQ who set the eligibility criteria for all pupils.
 In order for an application for Exam Access Arrangements to be made, pupils must have an Educational Psychologist/Specialist Assessors report with standard test scores that meet the JCQ requirements for each arrangement.
-For GCSE and A Level examinations these tests must be carried out no earlier than Year 9.
+For GCE and A Level examinations these tests must be carried out no earlier than May of Year 9.
 Tests can be organised through school with our in-school assessor or through an Independent Educational Psychologist.